osxmidi/LinVst3/README.md

 The vst3 sdk needs to be patched and the default LinVst3 script patch file (lin-patchwin) is for this version of the Steinberg vst sdk https://download.steinberg.net/sdk_downloads/vst-sdk_3.7.1_build-50_2020-11-17.zip

+Once the vst3 sdk is unzipped, add  #include <cstdint> to the optional.h file in VST_SDK/VST3_SDK/public.sdk/source/vst/utility/

 Some libraries also need to be pre installed,

 For Ubuntu/Debian: